MatousMarik/AI/search/sokoban/README.md

 - Use DFS or BFS for dead square detection.
 Start at target squares and search for squares that are alive.
 - In implementation of `HeuristicProblem.result` you will need to clone the given board state, since it is supposed to leave existing state unchanged.
 - There are many additional techniques and optimizations you could optionally implement.
 If you are interested in that, I recommend reading this [Sokoban Solver](http://pavel.klavik.cz/projekty/solver/solver.pdf) documentation written by a former MFF student.
 It suggests various useful ideas (only some of which the author implemented in his own program).
 If those aren't enough for you, the [Solver page](http://sokobano.de/wiki/index.php?title=Solver) on the Sokoban Wiki has many more ideas that could keep you busy for a while.

+## Game controls
+For visualization you press any key to see next move of the agent.
+When you play the game yourself, you use arrows for movement, **B** for stepping one move back and **R** to restart the level.